 Diploma in Professional Culinary Arts

-A seven (7) month program that aims to educate students on the Basic Cooking Methods and Techniques inside the kitchen including how to braise, poach, roast, and other knife skills techniques.
+A seven (7) month program that aims to educate students from Basic to Advance Cooking Methods and Techniques inside the kitchen including how to braise, poach, roast, and other knife skills techniques.

-Here are the Modules covered by the program (inclusive of a 400-hour externship)
+Here are the modules covered by the program.

 The course starts with a lecture stressing the importance of sanitation, characteristics and causes of food borne illness, and preventing unsanitary conditions.
 Aside from this, students are also trained by the FDM Training Center-Forward Learning, the authorized International Training Center of the American Heart Association and accredited by the Professional Regulation Commission in the Philippines.
 This activity provides them with invaluable life skills in order to prepare them during emergency situations.
 Participants will receive a First Aid Certification after the training.

 Module 2: Basic Culinary Skills